Hendrix-CS/csci151/projects/final-project.md

 and interesting features in your application, and any joys or struggles you encountered in creating your application.

+## Presentation

-You will be presenting your final project to the rest of the students in the course.
-You will have at most **5 minutes** for your presentation, which must include a demonstration of your project.
-The final exam period for this course is {{page.finaldue}}.
+* You will be presenting your final project to the rest of the students in the course.
+* Your presentation should include the following 5 slides:
+  * Title slide
+    * Name of project
+    * Name(s) of students creating the project
+  * Project Goals
+  * Degree of Achievement of Goals
+  * Unique/Interesting Features
+  * Joys/Struggles encountered creating the application
+* After you present your slides, give a demonstration of your project.
+The demonstration should run from 30-60 seconds.
+* The final exam period for this course is {{page.finaldue}}.

 ## Grading